 The sprites attached to the corners will move automatically as you resize the box!

 Now that you understand the basics of what a slice is, read the Slice Collection Editor Tutorial next.

 You may also want to browse the Slices section of the Plotscripting Dictionary and see all available commands.

 Here is a list of games that use slices, which include script files that you can look at for examples.
 (Note that some of these actually get quite complicated, and might not actually be good examples unless you already have a solid understanding of plotscripting.)
 Some also use slice collections which are worth inspecting.

 - Slice Test Case RPGs (fairly easy)

-- Mr. The Hamster's Math Class (advanced?) lots of use of slice collections
+- Mr. The Hamster's Math Class (advanced?) lots slice collections you can inspect

 - Bob the Hamster in the Crypt of Baconthulhu (somewhat advanced)

 - Bell of Chaos (advanced!)